MichelleJiarui/Virtu/CV.md

 Now I understand — you want me to **reformat your existing eBay stories** to fit the Virtu Operations Analyst role.
 Let me retranslate each story into Virtu's language.

+### Virtu Financial · Operations Analyst (Trade Support)
+She started the interview by telling that I did quite well in the coding examination (but as usual, refused to tell me what my score was).
+She then asked me generally HR questions (why Virtu, why quant), asked me (out of the blue!) what market making was in my own words and a couple of brain-teasers, which went (paraphrased from memory) like this:

+* What is the angle between the minute and hour hand of a clock at 5:15 PM?
+* Follow-up: at what time would the minute and hour hand of a clock coincide after 5 PM?
+I finished them off quickly and correctly (in about 30 seconds).
+And that was the interview - fairly short and ended in ~15 minutes.

+The answers to the brainteasers:
+For the main question, let 0 degrees be the number 12 of the clock.
+Then, the minute hand would be 90° from the number 12.
+The hour hand would be 150 + (30/4) = 157.5°.
+The difference is hence |157.5°-90°|=67.5°
+For the follow-up, let x be the minute.
+Then we need to find the angle subtended by the hour hand - from the first part, this is (150 + (30)x/60)°.
+The angle subtended by the minute hand is simply (6x)°.
+Solve for x: 150 + x/2 = 6x -> 150 = 11x/2 -> x = 300/11.
+The answer can be shown to be somewhere between 5:27 and 5:28 PM.

 ---

 # Virtu Financial · Operations Analyst (Trade Support)